globulus/simi/README.md

 list = [for i in other if i < 10 do i * 2]
 ```

-The comprehensions have a few advatanges, though:
+The comprehensions have a few advantages, though:
 1. You can specify if the created list/object is mutable or not.
 2. Objects can filter and map keys and values at the same time.
 3. They're easier to read and type.